SMTG-Bham/easyunfold/paper/paper.md

 where $P$ represents the probability of finding a set of primitive cell states $\langle \vec{k}_in$ contributing to the supercell state $\langle \vec{K}m |$, or the amount of Bloch character $\vec{k}_i$ preserved in $\langle \vec{K}m \rangle$ at the same energy.

-Presenting the spectral functions directly in two-dimensional plots can be problematic due to the existence of states ($m$) with degenerate or closed spaced energies.
+Presenting the spectral weights directly in two-dimensional plots can be problematic due to the existence of states ($m$) with degenerate or closed spaced energies.
 A more interpretable representation of the effective band structure is the spectral function, defined as:

 $$